minprog/prog-project/info/10 Syllabus.md

 ## Expectations

-You are minimally expected to:
+You are expected to:

-- deliver all deliverables, on time
-- invest many hours of work in the project each week
+- keep track of your progress, bottlenecks and solutions in a process book
-- work at the lab in a team of 5 students doing similar projects
+- work at the lab in a team of 5 students who are doing similar projects as you
 - share ideas and knowledge liberally, so as to help other students out with their projects
 - deliver a fully functional application, though possibly limited in options, at the end of the course
-- put all your work, including code and documentation, on GitHub and keep a version history
+- put all your work, including code and documentation, on GitHub
+- keep a version history of `git` commits of your project that documents daily progress
+- make liberal use of forums, blog posts and other web pages to obtain knowledge needed to implement your application
+- cite, in a section of your project's README, any sources you use

-Note: the project cannot be done on the basis of existing code, under external supervision and/or in exchange for compensation by third parties.
+Note: the project cannot be done on the basis of existing code, under external supervision and/or in exchange for compensation by third parties, at any time.
 It is, however, possible to do such a project outside of this course.
 Please contact the course's instructor to discuss.

 ## Activies